chaseruskin/orbit/docs/src/user/creating_targets.md

 ## Adding a custom fileset

+This guide walks through how to modify a target's configuration to accept additional files to be collected into the blueprint during the planning stage.

-1. Open the target configuration
+1. Open the target configuration.

 2. Add the fileset and its glob-style pattern to your target's entry: